Restaurants in Japan

 If you don't want to have the Otooshi, try to say refusal of Otooshi to the waiter.

-There are few real vegitarians in Japan, I think.
+There are few real vegetarians in Japan, I think.

-So only few restaurants and hotels serve meal for vegitarian.
+So only few restaurants and hotels serve meal for vegetarian.

-If you are a vegitarian, probably you are hard to find the reataurant for vegitarians in Japan.
+If you are a vegetarian, probably you are hard to find the reataurant for vegetarians in Japan.

 Even I don't know the restaurant in my city.

-If you are a vegitarian, please check the information in the below websites.
+If you are a vegetarian, please check the information in the below websites.

 Recently, Japanese people comes to know about Muslim.